 (b) Heating equipment in or used in connection with residences used exclusively as dwellings for not more than four families;

-(c) Other activities associated with residences used exclusively as dwellings for not more than four families, including, but not limit to barbecues, house painting, maintenance, and groundskeeping; and
+(c) Other activities associated with residences used exclusively as dwellings for not more than four families, including, but not limited to barbecues, house painting, maintenance, and groundskeeping; (d) Portable sources, except modifications of portable sources that have permits under OAR 340 division 216 or 218.

-(d) Categorically insignificant activities as defined in OAR 340-200-0020 that are not subject to NESHAP or NSPS requirements.
+(e) Categorically insignificant activities as defined in OAR 340-200-0020 unless they are subject to NESHAP or NSPS requirements.
 This exemption applies to all categorically insignificant activities whether or not they are located at major or non-major sources.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.